 rating

-The alternator that produces battery charging current must be adequate rating for the size of the battery bank being charged.
+The alternator that produces battery charging current must be adequate for the size of the battery bank being charged.
 If it is not, the alternator will overheat and can fail.
 Most alternators are designed to recharge one starting battery that rarely if ever falls below 90% of capacity and quickly comes up to full charge.
 They cannot reliably recharge a bank of two or more deep cycle house batteries that have fallen to 50% of capacity and will accept a bulk charge for some time.
+The amperage rating of the alternator should be at least one-fourth of the amp-hour capacity of the battery bank being charged.
+Higher capacity is generally better, since the alternator will not work as hard, and over-sizing the alternator will not harm the batteries.
+Most alternators cannot produce their rated current continuously without overheating.
+Some, called continuous output hot rated, or kkk-rated, can do so.
+Ideally, the charging system should sense the alternator temperature and reduce its load if it overheats.
+It might also provide a switch for disconnecting the charging system when full engine power is needed.